pkoning2/ddcmp/doc/api.md

 1: start
 2: stop
 3: send raw data
 Status, start, and stop commands produce a status packet in reply (the status request simply is a "no state change" command).
 "Send raw data" commands do not for valid requests, but if the command is rejected for any reason a status is generated to show this.
 For "send raw data", the data to be sent is the remainder of the command packet, starting immediately ater the command byte.
-The data length must be a multiple of four.

 For start, configuration settings follow:
 Mode and flag bits (2 bytes).
 Mode is the bottom 2 bits: